Yaroslav-95/canvas-antics/dvd/README.md

 # DVD Screensaver #

 Just like the good old days, when you paused that DVD movie for a long time, except now you can watch that sweet old screensaver on demand at any time.
+It might hit the corner one or more times, but it is not guaranteed ;)

 To start the animation, just call the following function.
 You can omit passing the options object for the default experience.
 For it to work, you need to have a canvas object in your HTML document with id #dvd.